As amended by the ALHFAM membership,

-The Board of Directors is comprised of thirteen elected Directors, each with voting privileges.
-Four of these members also serve as Officers: the President, Vice-President, Past President, Secretary/Treasurer.
+The Board of Directors is comprised of fourteen elected Directors, each with voting privileges.
+Five of these members also serve as Officers: the President, Vice-President, Past President, Secretary, and Treasurer.
 The other nine Directors are members-at-large.
 The Board may invite others to meetings in response to particular needs.

 Section 3: Eligibility and Compensation

 Only members in good standing shall be eligible to be elected to the Board of Directors.